mondradiko/canary/docs/DESIGN.md

 ## Widget Design Process

-This requires striking a very fine balance in the design of each widget between how much flexibility the scripts are allowed to have and how much control the host environment has to lay out UI elements the way that it needs to.
+Canary must strike a very fine balance in the design of each widget between how much flexibility the scripts are allowed to have and how much control the host environment has to lay out UI elements the way that it needs to.
 If scripts are given too much authority, then the UI as a whole becomes less consistent and